Family Law Bar Association – regional committee member

 Pupillage and Tenancy Committee – deputy head

 LLB (Hons) 2.1 – Nottingham Law School, Nottingham Trent University

-Emma Greenhalgh joined chambers following successful completion of pupillage under the supervision of Rachael Heppenstall.
-Prior to this Emma qualified as a Solicitor during which time she gained a variety of experience in all aspects of family law with a leading high street practice based in the Northwest.
-Since coming to the Bar Emma has developed her knowledge and expanded her experience in public law children proceedings; private law children proceedings; ancillary relief and TOLATA proceedings and Family Law 1996 matters.
+Emma Greenhalgh joined chambers in 2011 following successful completion of pupillage.
+Prior to this, Emma qualified as a Solicitor during which time she gained a variety of experience in all aspects of Family Law with a leading High Street practice based in the Northwest.

-Emma undertakes all forms of hearings from the first appointment through to contested final hearings.
-She represents clients in front of all tribunals within the family court from Magistrates level to High Court Judges.
+Emma is a specialist in Children Act 1989 applications and undertakes all forms of hearings from the first appointment through to contested final hearings.

 Emma acts for police authorities and local authorities in disclosure and public interest immunity applications in both the criminal and family jurisdictions.

 She prides herself on thorough preparation and a down to earth approach.
-She has the ability to analyse the factual and legal issues concisely and adopts a professional and robust attitude.
-Emma is approachable and is happy to provide ongoing advice to client’s and Solicitors both prior to and during proceedings.
+Emma has the ability to analyse the factual and legal issues concisely and adopts a professional and robust attitude.

 Emma provides regular training to both Social Workers and legal professionals.
-She is repeatedly invited to speak at local law society/legal events and seminars.
-Together with Miss Heppenstall, she has recently provided training to Greater Manchester Police Authority.
+She has also provided training to Greater Manchester Police.

 Nine St John Street Chambers 'Brochure Creator'.
 From here you are able to create a personlised PDF of profiles you have viewed while browsing the site, you can then download your brochure as a PDF to use on your PC, Tablet or print a hard copy.